 A tear catcher, also called a Tear Bottle or Lacrimosa, is typically an ornamental vase piece, made from blown glass and dyed appropriately to the creator’s taste.
 Tear Catchers were commonly used during Ancient Roman times, with mourners filling glass bottles with their tears, often placing them in tombs as a symbol of their respect for the deceased.
 It was also used to show remorse, guilt, love and grief.
 The women cried during the procession, and the more tears collected in tear bottles meant the deceased was more important.
 Tear bottles were designed with special seals, which allowed the tears to evaporate.
-By the time that the tears were assumed to have evaporated, the mourning period was considered over.
+By the time that the tears were reduced to "salt", the mourning period was considered over.

 We believe in magic.
 That magic is real, transformational and transportive.
 Like perfume, another alchemical journey, magic takes a person from one plane to another, from one portal to a new, and perhaps undiscovered realm.
 Matriarch is part of that magic, a portal, so in our layering, we’re building in magical code.
 We’re not pushing it, but we’re walking it, as a story behind the story.
 We believe that everyone is looking for more magic in their lives.
 One such code, the "BEAUTY MARK" takes its architecture from the astrological charting of a particular date and time.
 We see this implemented in the design as a unique symbol for each fragrance that if understood by the user can inform them of the astral alignments on the day each fragrance was conceived.